RibbonCommunications/sbc_aws_cloudformation/supported/highavailabilityhfe/existing-stack/byol/README.md

 7. Create a placement group for the SBC deployment - see [Creating Placement Groups](https://github.com/RibbonCommunications/sbc_aws_cloudformation/blob/master/supported/pre_requisites/README.md#creating-placement-groups )

 8. Create a Policy and Role for the SBC instance - see [Creating Identity and Access Management -IAM- Role for SBC](https://github.com/RibbonCommunications/sbc_aws_cloudformation/blob/master/supported/pre_requisites/README.md#creating-identity-and-access-management--iam--role-for-SBC )

+9. Create a Policy and Role for the HFE instance - see [Creating Identity and Access Management -IAM- Role for HFE](https://github.com/RibbonCommunications/sbc_aws_cloudformation/blob/master/supported/pre_requisites/README.md#creating-identity-and-access-management--iam--role-for-HFE )

+10. Locate the AMI ID in your region for an Amazon Linux 2 image - see [ Finding Amazon Linux 2 AMI ID for use in HFE deployments](https://github.com/RibbonCommunications/sbc_aws_cloudformation/blob/master/supported/pre_requisites#finding-amazon-linux-2-ami-id-for-use-in-hfe-deployments )

 >  **NOTE**
 >